turbot/flowpipe-docs/docs/flowpipe-hcl/step/input.md

 #### multiselect or multicombo - simple

-(multi-select combo has same format)
+(multi-select combo has the same format)

 ```hcl
 pipeline "my_pipe" {